 Make contributing easier for yourself

-When you get paid, it’s a good idea to set up an automated recurring transfer to your IRA for convenient, consistent contributions to your retirement.
+For convenient, consistent contributions to your retirement, it’s a good idea to set up an automated Funds Transfer to your IRA.
 If you don’t have the money in hand, you won’t be tempted to spend it.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.